econia-labs/econia/src/move/econia/doc/market.md

 order management function, to enable diagnostic function returns, public entry calls, etc.

-When a maker places a limit order, they are issued a "market order ID" that is unique to the given market.
-The maker order price is encoded in the market order ID, as well as a counter for the number of orders that have been placed on the corresponding order book.
+When a maker places a limit order that posts against the book, they are issued a "market order ID" that is unique to the given market.
+The maker order price is encoded in the market order ID, as well as a counter for the number of orders that have been placed for the corresponding market.

 <a name="@General_overview_sections_0"></a>